vrthra/mimid/README.md

 Here, we compare the results from *Autogram* to the results from *mimid*.
-What this means is that the grammar inferred by *mimid* for `microjson` (for example) can generate inputs such that 98.6% of such inputs were accepted by `microjson.py` when compared to the grammar inferred by *Autogram* that could only produce 47.5% valid inputs (Table 1).
+What this means is that the grammar inferred by *mimid* for `microjson` (for example) when used with a grammar based random fuzzer, generated inputs such that 98.6% of such inputs were accepted by `microjson.py` when compared to the grammar inferred by *Autogram* that could only produce (using a grammar fuzzer) 47.5% valid inputs (Table 1).
-Similarly, if one generates valid *Javascript* strings, then 93.0% of such inputs would be parsed correctly by a parser that uses the grammar mined by *mimid* from `microjson` when compared to a parser using a grammar mined using *Autogram* from `microjson` which accepts 0.0% of the inputs (Table 2).
+Similarly, when valid *Javascript* strings were randomly generated using a fuzzer and the golden grammar for Javascript, 93.0% of such inputs would be parsed correctly by a parser that uses the grammar mined by *mimid* from `microjson` when compared to a parser using a grammar mined using *Autogram* from `microjson` which accepts 0.0% of the inputs (Table 2).

 ### C experiments